 2.1 Control of land, air, and maritime borders, including technology transfer

 2.3 Additional techniques and methods for arms investigation and inspection (use of ballistics information, identification/disruption of smuggling routes and methods, etc.)

 - Area 3 – Other small arms control measures:

 - Area 4 – Disarmament, demobilization, and reintegration (DDR):

 4.1 Exchanging DDR expertise, best practices, and lessons learned

 4.2 Assistance in designing national DDR programmes

-4.3 Other forms of support to LAS member states during the post-conflict phase
+4.3 Other forms of support to LAS Member States during a post-conflict phase

-- Area 5 – Provision of information relevant to illicit small arms and light weapons and enhanced small arms and light weapons control:
+- Area 5 – Provision of information relevant to illicit small arms and light weapons and enhanced small arms control:

 5.2 Translation of relevant research, published studies, and other documents into Arabic